RedTurtle/rt.bulkmodify/README.rst

 When changing text you are (obviously) changing a Plone content, so you have some additional option available:

 *Do not update anything (silent change)*
-    Useful you you want to fix some contents without updating other metadata from the content itself.
+    Useful if you want to fix some contents without updating other metadata from the content itself.
-    Only the text field (and the Plone full text index) will be updated).
+    Only the text field (and the Plone full text index) will be updated.

-    Site members will never notice this tpe of changes.
+    Site members will never notice this type of changes.
 *Update modification time*
     Update also the last modification time of the document.
 *Create a new version (if possible)*
     Full modification.
-If the content type is versionable, a new version will be saved.ù
+If the content type is versionable, a new version will be saved.

 Advanced use
 ============